-- First time takers of courses have priority in registration.
+First time takers of courses have priority in registration.
 Students who wish to retake a course (second attempt) may begin retake registration on or about August 15 for fall classes and on or about January 15 for spring classes, pending an open seat.
-The second attempts for winter and summer classes are permitted during the open enrollment date noted on the Registrar's Office academic calendar. - Seats in high demand fall and spring classes, noted as High Demand/Controlled Access (HD/CA) courses, are reserved for first time takers and new students through the end of the orientation registration period.
-Therefore, there is no guarantee of a seat in the case of a second or more attempts.
-Students who wish to retake HD/CA courses should consider doing so in the summer and winter sessions, if possible.
+The second attempts for winter and summer classes are permitted during the open enrollment date noted on the Registrar's Office academic calendar.